Nuclear power phase-out: Switzerland

 The program of the "Electricity without Nuclear" petition was to shut down all nuclear power stations by 2033, starting with Unit 1 and 2 of Beznau nuclear power stations, Mühleberg in 2005, Gösgen in 2009, and Leibstadt in 2014.
 "Moratorium Plus" was for an extension of the moratorium for another ten years, and additionally a condition to stop the present reactors after 40 years of operation.
 To extend the 40 years by ten more years, another referendum would have to be held (at high administrative costs).
 The rejection of the Moratorium Plus had come as a surprise to many, as opinion polls before the referendum had showed acceptance.
 Reasons for the rejections in both cases were seen as the worsened economic situation.

+In August 2024, the Federal Council, led by Energy Minister Albert Rösti, proposed lifting the nuclear power plant construction ban that had been in place since 2017.
+Citing concerns over energy security and fossil fuel phase-out, the government seeks to amend the Nuclear Energy Act (Kernenergiegesetz) to allow the construction of new nuclear plants and extend the operational life of the existing ones.
+Such an amendment would require the consent of the Federal Assembly and possibly confirmation via a referendum.